Italy leaves gay couples waiting at the altar

 The political shenanigans, which prompted a junior minister to go on hunger strike earlier this year in an effort to speed up the process, have angered homosexual couples.

 "There is no difference between love.
 There is no difference between us and heterosexual couples.
-We are not asking for any special favours," said Murdica, 57, a labour market researcher.
+We are not asking for any special favors," said Murdica, 57, a labor market researcher.

 "We are tired of being treated like second-class citizens," said his partner, Finocchietti, 61, a university researcher.